Since its inception in the early 1970s, BioChambers has worked closely with researchers to innovate and deliver.

 The Versatility of the BioRoom™

 BioChambers, with the help of the University of Manitoba, developed the first-of-their-kind walk-in plant growth rooms.
-The resulting rooms provided the University of Manitoba with large growth areas, and enabled them to study on the effects of temperature on Canola growth and development.
+The resulting rooms enabled them to study the effects of temperature on Canola growth and development.

 Take a tour of Florida's newest one-of-a-kind Growth Chamber Facility.